-Note: Registered Florida motor vehicle dealers may use the method described in the Sales and Use Tax on Motor Vehicles brochure (Form GT-800030) to report tax on sales of motor vehicles to out-of-state residents.
+Note: Registered Florida motor vehicle dealers may use the method described in Tax Information for Motor Vehicle Dealers (Form GT-400400) to report tax on sales of motor vehicles to out-of-state residents.

 Column 1.
 Gross Sales - Enter the total amount of gross sales.
 Do not include: